Stealth destroyer to host first hypersonic weapon on US warship - ExBulletin

 Reviewers say it's insufficient value for money.

 This particular missile costs more than a dozen tanks.
-All that gets you is a precise non-nuclear explosion, in a very, very distant location.
+All it gives you is a precise non-nuclear explosion somewhere far, far away.
 Is it really worth it?
 The answer is that most of the time the missile costs a lot more than any target you can destroy with it, said Loren Thompson, a longtime military analyst in Washington, DC.

-But they allow Navy ships to strike an enemy at a range of thousands of miles, beyond the range of most enemy weapons, and there is no effective defense against them, the rear admiral told the Retiring Navy U.S. Naval Institute CEO Ray Spicer. , a think tank and former commander of an aircraft carrier strike force.
+But they allow Navy ships to strike an enemy at a range of thousands of miles, beyond the range of most enemy weapons, and there is no effective defense against them, the rear admiral told the Retiring Navy U.S. Naval Institute CEO Ray Spicer. , an independent forum focused on national security issues, and former commander of an aircraft carrier strike force.

 Conventional missiles that cost less are not a good deal if they fail to hit their targets, Spicer said, adding that the U.S. military effectively has no choice but to pursue them.